darthbob88/reveal-clues-quiz/README.md

 ## Contact

-If you want to contact me you can reach me at <darthbob88@gmail.com>.
+If you want to contact me you can file an issue on this repo.